Part of Drought

 Photo of the plains of Red Deer, Alberta

 When it comes to water, we are all in it together.
-Alberta’s government is working closely with communities, water users and all our partners, to take strong action to prepare for drought.
-This includes effective and collaborative steps to help conserve and manage water now and be prepared for future water shortages.
+Alberta’s government is working closely with communities, water users and all our partners, to take strong action to prepare for drought and reduce the future risks to Alberta.

 Alberta’s Drought Response Plan

-Alberta’s updated Drought Response Plan will help Albertans better understand and respond to the conditions in their area.
-The province is now classifying drought stages by river basin, or even sub-basin, and an online map helps the public easily understand conditions in their community.
+To help Albertans better understand and respond to the conditions in their area, Alberta’s updated Drought Response Plan now classifies drought stages by river basin, or even sub-basin, and an online map helps the public easily understand conditions in their community.

 Check drought conditions in your area: Latest updates